systemizer/momonitor/README.md

 Essentially two types of things exist in Momonitor: services and checks.
 Services and checks each have a status (good, bad, or unknown).
 Services are a collection checks that test a specific system.
 Multiple types of checks exist; each tests  different aspects of the target system.

 ## What it isn't
 Momonitor is not a tool for finding errors on single machines.
 It lacks the functionality at peforming specific checks on specific machines.
-This is better done using a tool likSensu.
+This is better done using a tool like Sensu.
 Momonitor integration with sensu is in the works.

 ### Types of Checks
 * Simple Check - check a single URL endpoint and report whether the response was a 200 or 500